 - 3 tbsp xylitol (OR 1 1/2 tbsp Gentle Sweet)

 - 1 3.5oz bar of 85% dark chocolate

 - 1/4 cup whipping cream

 - Layer 1/3 of cracker pieces in the bottom of an 8x8" pan and set aside.

 - To make the vanilla custard layer, heat cream, and nut milk together in a saucepan over medium-low heat.
 Meanwhile, in a heat-proof mixing bowl, mix sweetener, xanthan gum, and salt together.
 Whisk in the two whole eggs and 3 large yolks.

 - When the cream mixture is simmering, turn off the heat, and slowly pour into the egg mixture, whisking constantly.

-- Pour custard over first layer of crackers.
-Top with second layer of crackers and set in fridge.
+- Pour custard over the first layer of crackers.
+Top with the second layer of crackers and set in the fridge.

 - Beat together whipping cream layer ingredients until stiff.
-Spread over second layer of crackers.
-Layer with third layer of crackers.
+Spread over the second layer of crackers.
+Layer with the third layer of crackers.
 Set in fridge.

 Another great way to enjoy these flavors is in a Boston Cream Pie!
 This one is Trim Healthy Mama-friendly!